 We set half-termly suggestions for pupils who would like to go beyond the curriculum, from applying the literary critical techniques they have learnt in Greek to their reading in other languages, to creating a piece of creative writing based on personal research.

-We run trips to local museums and to archaeological sites around the Mediterranean.
-Recent trips to Greece have seen pupils visit key sites in Athens as well as Delphi, Olympia, Mycenae and Epidaurus, giving them the chance to investigate the ancient world through sites and museums and to discover modern culture and learn about the geography of the area.
+We aim to run frequent trips to local museums and to archaeological sites around the Mediterranean.
+Recent trips to Greece have seen pupils visit key sites in Athens as well as Nemea, Mycenae and Epidaurus.
+This gives students the opportunity to investigate the ancient world through sites and museums while discovering modern culture and learning about the geography of the area.

 We prepare students to compete in two annual Reading Competitions run by the local branch of the Classical Association.
 Students read passages of Greek that they have studied and compete against other local schools.

 - Beyond the classroom